Today’s macro read

 Direction matters because macro changes slowly.
 A weak level that is improving can be different from a weak level that is deteriorating.

-Historical score trend Latest readings
+Recent score trend Latest readings

 Macro switchboard